 # 12: International Markets

-In conclusion, these are the 12 things I look for when I’m evaluating a MLM company.
+In conclusion, these are the 12 steps to evaluate a MLM Company.
 Make sure that you set aside some time to objectively evaluate your business opportunity, just like you would if you were starting a traditional business.
 Dig deep.
 Evaluate each one of these 12 areas.
 The company doesn’t have to score high in every single category, but make sure it passes the common sense test!

 What are your thoughts?
+What tips can you recommend?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.